ajhb/stp/README.md

  * Write your test script code using python API.
  * Write your test binaries using C code and the Starterware libraries

-5.2) TEST FILES NAME
+5.2) TEST CASE SCRIPTS NAMING CONVENTION
- *  The test file name should identify the test step.
+ *  The test file name should identify the test case.
      Use following convention to name the test files so that the test cases can be selectively run based on AREA, SCOPE and/or TYPE.
      <AREA>_<SCOPE>_<TYPE>_<OPT_ID>,